 From the general or private religious prayer, which in itself is a positive expression of how hard it is for people to get rid of the idea of God’s existence, we must carefully distinguish Christian prayer.
-Non-Christians can not pray right.
-We must not pray “as the pagans do”, says Jesus in the Sermon on the Mount (Matt.
+Non-Christians can not pray rightly.
+We must not pray “as the heathen do”, says Jesus in the Sermon on the Mount (Matt.
 6:7).
-They worship what they do not know (John 4:22).
+They rather worship what they do not know (John 4:22).

-It is not unusual, that priests and pastors refer people seeking salvation to prayer and urge them to “through prayer fight their way to peace with God” and the like.
+It is not unusual that priests and pastors refer people seeking salvation to prayer and urge them to “fight their way to peace with God through prayer” and the like.
 Such makes those praying easily driven to despair or to false confidence in their own deeds and subjective feelings and experiences.
-It also means that you start to consider prayer as a means of grace.
-But God does not give us his mercy after a more or less hard and long prayer struggle.
-He refers us instead to the Gospel in Word and sacraments.
-There, and only there, we encounter the risen and living Lord, who by virtue of his reconciliation forgives and justifies sinners.
-Prayer is thus no channel or extra line to God through which he forgives those who pray.
+It also means that one starts to consider prayer as a means of grace.
+But God does not give us His mercy after a more or less hard and long prayer struggle.
+He refers us instead to the Gospel in word and sacraments.
+There, and only there, we encounter the risen and living Lord, who by virtue of His reconciliation forgives and justifies sinners.
+Prayer is thus no channel or extra line to God through which He forgives those who pray.
 Prayer does not make the means of grace instituted by the Lord redundant or less important.
-On the contrary, it is just a diligent use of the word and sacraments that creates happy and bold worshippers, certain that God hears their prayers for Christ’s sake.
+On the contrary, it is precisely a diligent use of the word and sacraments that creates happy and bold worshippers, certain that God hears their prayers for Christ’s sake.

-The old main division of prayer in petition and thanksgiving is biblical.
-Within these two are also included more specific forms of prayer such as invocation (cry out of deep distress), intercession (for others’ needs), praise and worship (devotion and self-forgetting reverence to God for what he is in Himself).
+The old main division of prayer into petition and thanksgiving is biblical.
+Within these two are also included more specific forms of prayer such as invocation (cry out of deep distress), intercession (for the needs of others), praise and worship (devotion and self-forgetting reverence to God for what He is in Himself).

 Nothing is too big and nothing too insignificant to make a prayer request.
 We are invited to present all our concerns and desires before God in prayer.
-Jesus says repeatedly that we should get “everything” that we in faith ask for, or that he will do “whatever” we ask in his name.
+Jesus says repeatedly that we should get “everything” that we in faith ask for, or that He will do “whatever” we ask in His name.
 These promises have in charismatic and enthusiastic contexts sometimes been taught as if Christians more or less may freely have at their disposal divine omnipotence, if only they do it in the right manner.
 But prayer is not magic.
-It is a severe misuse of the gift of prayer.
-We can not force or command God and tell him how and what he should to do.
-He knows that better himself.
+That would be a severe misuse of the gift of prayer.
+We can not force or command God and tell Him how and what he should to do.
+He knows that better Himself.

 The Christian church has of old made a sound, biblical basic rule of how to pray.
 It says that when we pray for spiritual blessings, necessary for our salvation, we shall pray without any reservation.
-It is for example necessary for our salvation that we have the pure, unadulterated gospel of forgiveness of sins for Christ's sake, and that we believe in the Word of God and get the strength to confess Christ to the world, to resist Satan’s temptations and afflictions and persevere to the end.
-We know that God is always willing to give us such support by the Word of God.
-We can therefore continue presenting this for God and be certain that he gives this support to us, so that we are protected on the way of faith and eternal blessing.
-But when we ask for other gifts the basic biblical rule says that we must pray conditionally, ie. with the words “if it be your will” expressed or implied.
-So prayed, for example, the leper, “Lord, if you will, you can make me clean” (Matt.
+It is for example necessary for our salvation that we have the pure, unadulterated Gospel of the forgiveness of sins for Christ's sake, and that we believe in the Word of God and get the strength to confess Christ to the world, to resist Satan’s temptations and afflictions and persevere to the end.
+We know that God is always willing to give us such help by the Word of God.
+We can therefore emphasize this no stronger to God and be certain that He gives this support to us, so that we are protected on the way of faith and eternal blessing.
+But when we ask for other gifts the basic biblical rule says that we must pray conditionally, i.e. with the words “if it be your will” expressed or implied.
+So prayed, for example, the leper, “Lord, if You are willing, You can make me clean” (Matt.
 8:2).
 God answers all Christian prayer.
 But if the prayer would not be answered according to our will, it becomes answered according to the will of God, which is always much better for us – even if it sometimes takes time for us to understand it.

 God wants us to pray.
 He has commanded us to do so.
-Therefore we should not let our prayer life be guided by emotions, by being “in the mood” , but pray in all circumstances of life.
+Therefore we should not let our prayer life be guided by emotions, by being “in the mood”, but rather pray in all circumstances of life.
 Certainly God knows what we need before we ask.
 He could also have been able to give us everything without prayer.
-But he does not want that.
-He wants to talk to his children, be stirred by his church’s prayers and answer them by doing great things.
+But He does not want that.
+He wants to talk to His children, be stirred by His Church’s prayers and answer them by doing great things.
 Therefore we should never despise Christian prayer and faith as something pointless or ineffective.
 Next to the preaching of the Word and the sacraments, prayer is the Church’s principal task.
-Through our prayers and intercessions God, the Most High, draws us into his actions here in time, in both the spiritual and the temporal realm.
+Through our prayers and intercessions God, the Most High, draws us into His actions here in time, in both the spiritual and the temporal realm.

 For through him we both have access by one Spirit unto the Father.
 (Eph.
 2:18)

-But when ye pray, use not vain repetitions, as the heathen do: for they think that they shall be heard for their much speaking.
+And when you pray, do not use vain repetitions as the heathen do.
+For they think that they will be heard for their many words.
 (Matt.
 6:7)

-But I say, that the things which the Gentiles sacrifice, they sacrifice to devils, and not to God.
+The things which the Gentiles sacrifice they sacrifice to demons and not to God, and I do not want you to have fellowship with demons.
 (1 Cor.
 10:20)

-Ask, and it shall be given you; seek, and ye shall find; knock, and it shall be opened unto you: For every one that asketh receiveth; and he that seeketh findeth; and to him that knocketh it shall be opened.
+Ask, and it will be given to you; seek, and you will find; knock, and it will be opened to you.
+For everyone who asks receives, and he who seeks finds, and to him who knocks it will be opened.
 (Matt.
 7:7-8)

-And call upon me in the day of trouble: I will deliver thee, and thou shalt glorify me.
+Call upon Me in the day of trouble; I will deliver you, and you shall glorify Me.
 (Ps.
 50:15)

-Be careful for nothing; but in every thing by prayer and supplication with thanksgiving let your requests be made known unto God.
+Be anxious for nothing, but in everything by prayer and supplication, with thanksgiving, let your requests be made known to God.
 (Phil.
 4:6)

-What things soever ye desire, when ye pray, believe that ye receive them, and ye shall have them.
+Whatever things you ask when you pray, believe that you receive them, and you will have them.
 (Mark 11:24)

-Verily, verily, I say unto you, Whatsoever ye shall ask the Father in my name, he will give it you.
+Most assuredly, I say to you, whatever you ask the Father in My name He will give you.
 (John 16:23)

-And this is the confidence that we have in him, that, if we ask any thing according to his will, he heareth us.
+Now this is the confidence that we have in Him, that if we ask anything according to His will, He hears us.
 (1 John 5:14)

-Ye ask, and receive not, because ye ask amiss, that ye may consume it upon your lusts.
+You ask and do not receive, because you ask amiss, that you may spend it on your pleasures.
 (James 4:3)

-If ye then, being evil, know how to give good gifts unto your children: how much more shall your heavenly Father give the Holy Spirit to them that ask him?
+If you then, being evil, know how to give good gifts to your children, how much more will your heavenly Father give the Holy Spirit to those who ask Him!
 (Luke 11:13)

-First of all, supplications, prayers, intercessions, and giving of thanks, be made for all men; For kings, and for all that are in authority; that we may lead a quiet and peaceable life in all godliness and honesty.
+I exhort first of all that supplications, prayers, intercessions, and giving of thanks be made for all men, for kings and all who are in authority, that we may lead a quiet and peaceable life in all godliness and reverence.
 (1 Tim.
 2:1-2)

-But I say unto you, Love your enemies, bless them that curse you, do good to them that hate you, and pray for them which despitefully use you, and persecute you.
+But I say to you, love your enemies, bless those who curse you, do good to those who hate you, and pray for those who spitefully use you and persecute you.
 (Matt.
 5:44)

-Speaking to yourselves in psalms and hymns and spiritual songs, singing and making melody in your heart to the Lord; Giving thanks always for all things unto God and the Father in the name of our Lord Jesus Christ.
+... speaking to one another in psalms and hymns and spiritual songs, singing and making melody in your heart to the Lord, giving thanks always for all things to God the Father in the name of our Lord Jesus Christ.
 (Eph.
 5:19-20)